rdkcentral/Lightning-UI-Components/CONTRIBUTING.md

   - `argValue: any` - current value of the given arg key
   - `storyComponent: lng.Component` - instance of returned class in the story
-  - `args: Object<any>` - complete args object passed into the storyFn
+  - `args: Object<any>` - complete args object passed into the Story function (the exported anonymous function all of the stories contain)

 The render logic for story previews lives in `./.storybook/preview.js`